dldc-packages/pubsub/README.md

 #### If you re-subscribe the same listener it will not re-do a subscription but instead move the subscription to the end.

-In other word, calling `subscribe` on an already subscribed listener is the same as calling `unsubscribe` then `subscribe` on that listener except you get the same `unsubscribe` reference back.
+In other words, calling `subscribe` on an already subscribed listener is the same as calling `unsubscribe` then `subscribe` on that listener except you get the same `unsubscribe` reference back.

 #### If you call `unsubscribe` in a listener it will have effect immediatly.